AJulian8/azure-network-protocols/README.md

 </p>

 <h1>Active Directory - Prerequisites and Installation</h1>
-This tutorial outlines the installation and use of actice directory in our Azure VM's.<br />
+This tutorial outlines how I created users with Powershell and then went on to customize Group Policy and start managing the accounts.<br />

 <h2>Environments and Technologies Used</h2>